(III) In the process of taking a gas from state a to state c alon... | Channels for Pearson+

 Textbook QuestionTextbook Question

-(III) In the process of taking a gas from state a to state c along the curved path shown in Fig. 19–33, 85 J of heat leaves the system and 55 J of work is done on the system. (c) If Pₐ = 2.2 P𝒹, how much work is done by the gas in the process abc?
+(III) In the process of taking a gas from state a to state c along the curved path shown in Fig. 19–33, 85 J of heat leaves the system and 55 J of work is done on the system. (b) When the gas is taken along the path cda, the work done by the gas is W = 38 J. How much heat Q is added to the gas in the process cda?

 <IMAGE>